jmd-dk/concept/_sources/utilities/class.rst.txt

 minutes on modern hardware.

-With the ``class_processed.hdf5`` file generated from the above command and :ref:`parameter file <class-param>`, the below Python script demonstrates how one can extract and use (some of) the data within this file:
+With the ``class_processed.hdf5`` file generated from the above command and :ref:`parameter file <param-class>`, the below Python script demonstrates how one can extract and use (some of) the data within this file:

 .. code-block:: python3